jackchallen/terraform-azure-weka-essential/README.md

 ```
 ## Clients
 We support creating clients that will be mounted automatically to the cluster.
-<br>In order to create clients you need to provide the number of clients you want (by default the number is 0),
+In order to create clients you need to provide the number of clients you want (by default the number is 0),
 for example:
 ```hcl
 clients_number = 2
 ```
 This will automatically create 2 clients.
-<br>In addition you can supply these optional variables:
+In addition you can supply these optional variables:
 ```hcl
 client_instance_type = "Standard_D4_v4"
 client_nics_num = DESIRED_NUM